Elitism

 Elitism is the notion that individuals who form an elite—a select group with desirable qualities such as intellect, wealth, power, fame, physical attractiveness, notability, special skills, experience, lineage—are more likely to be constructive to society and deserve greater influence or authority.
 The term elitism may be used to describe a situation in which power is concentrated in the hands of a limited number of people.
 Beliefs that are in opposition to elitism include egalitarianism, anti-intellectualism (against powerful institutions perceived to be controlled by elites), populism, and the political theory of pluralism.

 Elite theory is the sociological or political science analysis of elite influence in society: elite theorists regard pluralism as a utopian ideal.
 Elitism is closely related to social class and what sociologists term "social stratification".
 In modern Western societies, social stratification is typically defined in terms of three distinct social classes: the upper class, the middle class, and the lower class.

-Some synonyms for "elite" might be "upper-class" or "aristocratic", indicating that the individual in question has a relatively large degree of control over a society's means of production.
-This includes those who gain this position due to socioeconomic means and not personal achievement.

 Characteristics

-Attributes that identify an elite vary; personal achievement may not be essential.
-Elite status can be based on personal achievement, such as degrees from top-rate universities or impressive internships and job offers, as well as on lineage or passed-on fame from parents or grandparents.

-As a term, "elite" usually describes a person or group of people who are members of the uppermost class of society, and wealth can contribute to that class determination.
-Personal attributes commonly purported by elitist theorists to be characteristic of the elite include: rigorous study of, or great accomplishment within, a particular field; a long track record of competence in a demanding field; an extensive history of dedication and effort in service to a specific discipline (e.g., medicine or law) or a high degree of accomplishment, training or wisdom within a given field; a high degree of physical discipline.

 Elitists tend to favor social systems such as technocracy, combined with meritocracy and/or plutocracy, as opposed to political egalitarianism and populism.
 Elitists believe only a few "movers and shakers" truly change society, rather than the majority of people who only vote and elect the elites into power.